WallaceGao/WallGEngine/README.md

   - Implemented Block Allocator to manage a pool of preallocated blocks for fast allocation/deallocation and to prevent memory fragmentation

 - **Math**
-  - Implemented data structure for 3D and 2D graphic calculation include:
+  - Impented data structure for 3D and 2D graphic calculation include:
     * Vector 2,3,4
     * Matric 3,4
     * Quaternion

-  - Implemented help struct for engine to use include:
+  - Impented help struct for the engine to use include:
     * Circle, AABB, OBB, Ray, Random

 - **Graphics**
   - Camera: impented 2d and 3d camera in this engine
   - Material: impented "Colors", "LightTypes", "Material", "Sampler", "texture", "textureType" for material to use
-  - Mesh: impented meshbuffer which allow engine can load different mash. also it can creat some mesh by default include: Sphere, cube, plane, Cylinder, and Skybox.
+  - Mash: impented mash buffer which allows engine can load different mash. also, it can create some mesh by default including Sphere, cube, plane, Cylinder, and Skybox.
   - Model: impented model loader using assimp 5.0
-  - Animation: impented animtion loader and skeleton for model.
+  - Animation: impented animation loader and skeleton for model.
-  - Render: impented different render system include: sprite render, texture render and simple draw with 2D and 3D
+  - Render: impented different render systems include: sprite render, texture render and simple draw with 2D and 3D
-  - Shader: impented vertext shader and pixel shader to draw staff on the screen
+  - Shader: impented vertex shader and pixel shader to draw staff on the screen
   - Particle: impented particle emitter to draw particle at this engine

 - **AI**
-  - Implemented different pathfinding searches include A-Star Search, Dijkstra Search, Depth First Search, Breadth First Search
+  - Impented different pathfinding searches include A-Star Search, Dijkstra-Search, Depth-First Search, Breadth-First Search
-  - Implemented Finite State Machine for AI
+  - Impented Finite State Machine for AI
-  - Implemented different AI behaviour include Steering Behavior, Wander Behavior, and Separation Behavior
+  - Impented different AI behaviour include Steering Behavior, Wander Behavior, and Separation Behavior

 - **Physics**
-  - Implemented physics world using Physics::Paticle to calculated
+  - Impented physics world using Physics::Paticle to calculated
-  - Implemented Constreains to simulate different physics work
+  - Impented Constreains to simulate different physics work

 ##Project
 - **Post Processing**
-  - This engine allow loading different shader by using different .fx file
+  - This engine allows the loading of different shaders by using different.fx file

 - **Character Animation**
-  - This engine allow different models load different animations
+  - This engine allows different models to load different animations

 - **Physics**
-  - This engine suport physics
+  - This engine support physics

 - **Dynamic Universe**